grantcurell/grantcurell.github.io/docs/How to Read lstopo and a PCIe Overview/README.md

  - Bus 00:11.5 is the platform controller hub (PCH)
    - If you're curious why you don't see the iDRAC's ethernet interface, this is because all communication with the iDRAC, assuming you aren't using RMI, goes through the PCH.
  - Bus 03:00.0 is the VGA port
  - For the eagle eyed you may notice the PERC is absent - I have it disconnected right now.
+It would normally have shown up on package L#0.

+#### Understanding PCIe Switches vs Functions

+The last thing I thought was a bit hard to descipher without some cross reference

 ## Research